awsdocs/iam-user-guide/doc_source/reference_policies_multi-value-conditions.md

 }
 ```

 Assume that the user makes a request to update the `PostDateTime` and `Message` attributes of the `Thread` table\.
 The `ForAnyValue` qualifier determines whether any of the requested attributes appear in the list in the policy\.
 In this case, there is one match \(`PostDateTime`\), so the condition is true\.
-Assuming the other values in the request also match \(for example, the resource\), the overall policy evaluation returns true\.
+Assuming the other values in the request also match \(for example, the `Resource`\), the overall policy evaluation returns true\.
 Because the policy's effect is `Deny`, the request is denied\.

-Imagine the user instead makes a request to perform `PutItem` with just the `UserName` attribute\.
-None of the attributes in the request \(just `UserName`\) match any of attributes listed in the policy \(`ID`, `PostDateTime`\)\.
-The condition returns false, so the effect of the policy \(`Deny`\) is also false, and the request is not denied by this policy\. \(For the request to succeed, it must be explicitly allowed by a different policy\.
-It is not explicitly denied by this policy, but all requests are implicitly denied\.\)
+Imagine the user instead makes a request to perform `UpdateItem` with just the `Message` attribute\.
+None of the attributes in the request \(`ID`, `Message`\) match any of attributes listed in the policy \(`PostDateTime`, `UserName`\)\.
+The condition returns false, so the effect of the policy \(`Deny`\) is also false, and the request is not denied by this policy\.
+However, for the request to succeed, it must be explicitly allowed by a different policy\.
+Keep in mind that all requests are implicitly denied by default\.

-**Warning**
-When you use the `ForAllValues` condition operator, it returns true if there are no keys in the request, or if the key values resolve to a null data set, such as an empty string\.
-To require that the request includes at least one value, you must use another condition in the policy\.
-For an example, see [Controlling access during AWS requests](access_tags.md#access_tags_control-requests)\.
+For more information about how set operators are used in DynamoDB to implement fine\-grained access to individual data items and attributes, see [Using IAM policy conditions for fine\-grained access control](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/specifying-conditions.html) in the *Amazon DynamoDB Developer Guide*\.

 ## Evaluation logic for multiple values with condition set operators<a name="reference_policies_multi-value-conditions-eval"></a>